RonConescu/rabbitmq-website/site/tutorials/tutorial-one-java.md

 ### Receiving

 That's it for our publisher.
-Our consumer listening for messages from RabbitMQ, so unlike the publisher which publishes a single message, we'll keep it running to listen for messages and print them out.
+Our consumer is listening for messages from RabbitMQ, so unlike the publisher which publishes a single message, we'll keep it running to listen for messages and print them out.